Blog

 TL;DR:

-- The most important qualities when choosing a face recognition API are accuracy, feature set, platform compatibility, pricing, and scalability;
+• The most important qualities when choosing a face recognition API in 2026 are accuracy, feature set, platform compatibility, pricing, scalability, and deployment model (cloud vs. on-device vs. on-premise).

-- Top face recognition SDKs/APIs include Banuba Face AR SDK, Microsoft Azure AI Vision, Amazon Rekognition, Face++, and Google Cloud Vision API.
+• Top face recognition SDKs/APIs covered in this 2026 guide: Banuba Face API (best overall), Microsoft Azure Face API, Amazon Rekognition, Face++, and Google Cloud Vision API.

 Accuracy